 - 7.1 The Landscape and Visual Impact Assessment was undertaken to support a detailed planning application for the redevelopment of the Harlequin Centre, Exeter. - 7.2 The proposed development site is a previously developed brownfield site within Exeter City Centre which comprises a Shopping Centre and associated service area enclosed by Paul Street to the east, existing commercial buildings along Queen Street to the north (some of which form part of the application site), the historic City Wall to the south and a small surface car park surrounded by trees adjacent to Northgate to the south. - 7.3 The proposed development would provide an attractive, high quality mixed use development, which has a strong sense of place and contributes to the achievement of sustainable development (in keeping with the principles set out in the NPPF) through the regeneration of this brownfield site and enhancement of the character of the site and city centre. - 7.4 The proposals for the site are derived from an assessment of the site and its context, and the needs and requirements of the proposed regeneration of the site.
-Careful appraisal of the scale and massing of the proposed built form has been undertaken to ensure that the proposals minimise the impact on key views of landmarks within the city centre, and the proposed architectural and landscape design, materials and details complement and enhance the character of Central Conservation Area and the City Centre. - 7.5 The proposed development and mitigation meet the requirements of policies highlighted in section 3 of this report.
-The proposed development would: - Achieve the visually attractive, high quality, sustainable development of a brownfield site in accordance with the NPPF and Local Planning Policy - Enhance the character of Central Conservation Area, and in particular the Harlequins site and its immediate context which are identified as negative features in the CAAMP - Be located in a sustainable location in the city centre, with excellent access to high quality facilities and public transport connections. - Create a high quality architectural design that draws on the character of existing buildings within the surrounding area and provides a new, distinctive character for the site - Provide high quality connected spaces that improve pedestrian links within this part of the city centre and enhance the quality of Paul Street and the City Wall - Provide open space and secure high quality amenity space for existing and new residents, and good quality uses for the surrounding area.
+Careful appraisal of the scale and massing of the proposed built form has been undertaken to ensure that the proposals minimise the impact on key views of landmarks within the city centre, and the proposed architectural and landscape design, materials and details complement and enhance the character of Central Conservation Area and the City Centre.
+The scheme has been updated positively in response to feedback from Exeter City Council, Stakeholders and the Community during the consultation and planning process to reduce the scale of the building, replace the Paul Street pedestrian bridge and amend the architectural and landscape design. - 7.5 The proposed development and mitigation meet the requirements of policies highlighted in section 3 of this report.
+The proposed development would: - Achieve the visually attractive, high quality, sustainable development of a brownfield site in accordance with the NPPF and Local Planning Policy - Enhance the character of Central Conservation Area, and in particular the Harlequins site and its immediate context which are identified as negative features in the CAAMP - Be located in a sustainable location in the city centre, with excellent access to high quality facilities and public transport connections. - Create a high quality architectural design that draws on the character of existing buildings within the surrounding area and provides a new, distinctive character for the site - Provide high quality connected spaces that improve pedestrian links within this part of the city centre and enhance the quality of Paul Street and the City Wall

+- Provide open space and secure high quality amenity space for existing and new residents, and good quality uses for the surrounding area.